bananabenana/compu-micro-bioinfo-molecu-net/Posts/2025-09-27_Automation_parallelisation_and_the_modern_biologist/2025-09-27_Automation_parallelisation_and_the_modern_biologist.md

 ## Supplemental methods

 Vector images drawn in Inkscape v1.3.2 (6).
-All figures are available as raw svg or png files in the [Resources](Resources) directory.
+All figures and code in the [Resources](Resources) directory.

 <br />